1st Anti-Aircraft Artillery (Automatic Weapons) Battalion: History

 The 1st AAA (AW) Battalion was commissioned on October 1, 1950, at Marine Corps Base Camp Pendleton, California.
 More than 90% of the original Marines assigned to the battalion were reservists called to active duty during the Korean War.
 Many of these reservists had a great deal of experience having served in various Marine Defense Battalions during World War II.
 At the time it was commissioned, it was thought that the unit was going to be deployed to South Korea immediately upon becoming ready for combat however that never came to be.
 After conducting a simulated amphibious landing on San Clemente Island, the battalion was certified as ready to conduct amphibious operations within three months of commissioning.
-When first commissioned, the battalion utilized the towed, M-55 quad-.50 machine guns and the towed, 40mm Bofors cannon.
+When first commissioned, the battalion used the towed, M-55 quad-.50 machine guns and the towed, 40mm Bofors cannon.
 By April 1951 the battalion was at full strength and participated in firing exercises at Camp Irwin.

 In the summer of 1953, 1st AAA (AW) Battalion became the first unit to move to Marine Corps Training Center Twentynine Palms, California.
 The training areas at Twentynine Palms, California provided the additional maneuver space and airspace the battalion required to train to its core tasks.
 By May 1954, the battalion had traded in its 40mm Bofors cannons for M42 Dusters and mounted the M-55 quad-.50 machine guns on the back of an M16 Multiple Gun Motor Carriage to become a fully self-propelled air defense battalion.
 Because of the battalion's maneuverability and firepower it also provided a ground support role on top of its primary antiaircraft Artillery mission.

 In 1959, the Marine Corps reduced its end strength from 200,000 to 175,000 and as part of that reduction the 1st AA(AW) Battalion was designated for decommissioning.
 On June 5, 1959, the battalion cased its colors during a parade at MCB Twentynine Palms.
 The battalion was administratively decommissioned ten days later on June 15, 1959.